 Be sure to check the “Best Used By” date on each package.
 Our flours will remain fresh if kept in a sealed container ideally in the refrigerator or freezer for up to a year.

 Since we produce all of our sorghum through our Farm to Family Food Safety Program, we can assure you with complete confidence that our sorghum varieties are not genetically modified.

 We have a dedicated soy free facility and all of our products do not contain soy as an ingredient.

-But wait, are your products dairy and peanut free too?
+But wait, are your products peanut free too?

-Yes, all of our products are dairy and peanut free.
-We have dedicated production facility and test to validate that our products are safe for our customers with dairy and peanut allergies.
+Yes, all of our products are peanut free.
+We have dedicated production facility and test to validate that our products are safe for our customers with peanut allergies.